DanielEvansLab/DanielEvansLab.github.io/projects1.md

 * **Identification of LAVs from pleiotropy analysis**

+LAVs are expected to impact the fundamental process of aging, and as such, should have the property of being associated with multiple age-related traits and diseases.
 To further contribute to LAV identification, we will search for variants with evidence of pleiotropic effects on subclinical risk factors for age-associated diseases and for age-related diseases.